Forecasting Using Linear Regression In Excel

 Linear regression relies on several assumptions, including linearity, independence of errors, normality of residuals, and constant variance (homoscedasticity).
 Violations of these assumptions can affect the accuracy and reliability of the regression model.
 Techniques such as data transformation, finding appropriate variable transformations, or applying robust regression can be used to address these violations and improve the model’s performance.

-See also Forecasting Time Series
+See also Forecasting Using Excel

 Model Iteration and Improvement